 These professional learning events are open to all K-5 teachers in the ESD 105 region.
 Topics focus on broader innovations of the Next Generation Science Standards and the context of the K-5 classroom.
-For 2018-19 Learning Targets focused on the practice of engaging in argument from evidence and core ideas from Climate Science standards.
 The design of K-5 STEM Leadership Network events models the integration of math and science.

 Supporting 6-12 Science – Science Leadership Network

 These professional learning events are open to all of the region’s Middle school and High school science.
 Topics have previously focused on the broader innovations of the Next Generation Science Standards.
-For 2018-19, Learning Targets focused on the practice of engaging in argument from evidence and core ideas from Climate Science standards.
-ESD 105 is collaborating with Argument Driven Inquiry and Mt.
+ESD 105 is collaborating with EarthGen (Formerly Washington Green Schools), Pacific Education Institute, and Mt.
 Rainier Institute’s Director, John Hayes to co-facilitate the sessions.

-The Master Trainers and apprentices collaborated with ESD 105’s STEM Resource Center to modify kit materials to optimize classroom instruction.
-Enhancements were made to equipment, materials, and inventory sheets to decrease prep time and streamline materials management for teachers.
+The Master Trainers continue to collaborate with the ESD 105 Regional Science Coordinator and the ESD 105’s STEM Resource Center to modify kit materials to optimize classroom instruction.
+Enhancements are made to equipment, materials, and inventory sheets to decrease prep time and streamline materials management for teachers.